 - Damages for the loss of parental guidance and support for Strother-Ross’ surviving children.

 During a pretrial mediation hearing, the restaurant owner’s primary insurer agreed to pay $900,000.
-Mediation was negotiated by Robert Adams of National Arbitration and Mediation, Inc., plaintiff was Robert Vilensky of Ronemus & Vilensky.
+Mediation was negotiated by Robert Adams of National Arbitration and Mediation, Inc., attorney was Robert Vilensky of Ronemus & Vilensky.